TalkControl/talk-control-revealjs-extensions/docs/layouts.md

 ![](./imgs/multiple-cols-bg.png)

-Each column is consider as a section, so you can use helpers class in it.
+Each column is considered as a section, so you can use helpers class in it.